Beaches & Dunes

 (251) 986-tide(8433)

-• NO GLASS bottles at the beach or pool areas.
+• No glass bottles on the beach or pool areas.

-• No fires/fireworks on the beach or Kiva Dunes property.
+• No fires or fireworks on the beach or Kiva Dunes property.

 Share the Beach: Be Sea Turtle Friendly

-• Avoid using flashlights or flash photography on the beach at night, as sea turtles use moonlight as their guide when nesting.
+• Avoid flashlights and flash photography on the beach at night, as sea turtles rely on moonlight to navigate.